yaswanthteja/git_tutorials/README.md

 # git_tutorials

-This is basic git repo
+This is the basic git repo